ed13f/Q-app/README.md

 ```
 *Figure 2*.
 Adding a `_method` parameter with the value `"put"` to a `POST` request made from a form submission.

+*Note:*  The use of the `_method` parameter is a work around for browser limitations.
+[The Sinatra docs refer to it as a hack][sinatra method_override].
+This is not a pattern we should broadly apply.

 ## Releases
 ### Pre-release:  Set up the Working Application